spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-packaging-units-feature.md

 {% info_block infoBox "Info" %}

-All packaging unit types need to have glossary entities for the configured locales
+All packaging unit types need to have glossary entities for the configured locales.

 {% endinfo_block %}